-Your Plan has three levels of Copayments that apply to office visits and hospitals (Tier 1, Tier 2, and Tier 3).
+Your Plan has three levels of Copayments that apply to office visits and hospitals (Tier 1, Tier 2, and Tier a.
+Inpatient Hospital Copayment b.
+Surgical Day Care Copayment

+3).
 Your Copayment will vary depending upon which Explorer POS Plan Provider you see.